 How long have you been exporting?

-We've been exporting for nearly two years having taken an office in the UK in February 2014.
+We've been exporting since taking an office in the UK in February 2014.

 What was the pivotal point that made you look at exporting?